skinny-framework/skinny-framework.github.io/source/documentation/assets.html.md

 http://lesscss.org/

-Skinny tries to find native compiler (npm install -g less) at first.
+Skinny tries to find the native compiler (`npm install -g less`) at first.
-If it's absent, Skinny uses own compiler on the Rhino JS engine.
-So you don't need preparing LESS compiler in advance.
+If it's absent, Skinny uses its own compiler on the Rhino JS engine.
+So you don't need to prepare a LESS compiler in advance.

 Easy to start!
 Just put *.less files under `WEB-INF/assets/less`: